chadmando/til/powershell/get-data-from-ndjson-file.md

 # How To Get Data From A `.ndjson` File

 New line delimited json files use the extension `.ndjson`.
-The file structure is made up of a separate json object on each new line.
+The file structure is made up of a separate json objects on each new line.
 To import this data to a variable requires an extra step.

 ```powershell